FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Role/Role.md

 # Role

 In Apps4x, a Role is used to manage what users can access in the application.
-You can assign users to roles and also assign menus to roles to control access and permissions.
+You can assign users to roles and also assign menus to roles to **control access and permissions**.

 ## What You Can Do with Roles

-  - Create different roles like Admin, Manager, or Viewer.
+  - Create different roles like **Admin, Manager, or Viewer**.

-  - Assign specific users to a role.
+  - Assign specific **users to a role**.

   - Assign specific menus or features that the role can access.